silviotamaso/mesicon/README.md

 # mesicon
 Free software to assist in cataloging challenging items in museum libraries (for example).
-Created in the scope of the research group Regional Multidisciplinary Studies - REGIONEM (https://regionem.wordpress.com/).
+Created in the scope of the Regional Multidisciplinary Studies - REGIONEM (https://regionem.wordpress.com/) research group, accredited at the National Council for Scientific and Technological Development of the Government of Brazil (CNPq) – http://dgp.cnpq.br/dgp/espelholinha/2134791349141324237778.

 * * *